nus-cs2030/1718-s2/docs/lec02.md

 4. Write a class `Rectangle` that implements `Shape`.
 A `Rectangle` class has two `double` fields, `length` and `width`, and a public method `setSize(int length, int width)` that allows the client to change its size.

     Now, write a class `Square` that inherits from `Rectangle`.
 A `Square` has an additional constraint that `length` must be the same as `width`.
 How should `Square` implement the `setSize(int length, int width)` method?
 Do you think `Square` should inherit from `Rectangle`?
 Or should it be another way around?
 Or maybe they should not inherit from each other?

+	(Note: to implement the `contains` method in `Shape`, you need to also keep the position of the `Square` (top left corner, for instance).
+But, it is not important for this question)